FarmBot-Docs/farmbot-developers/v15/docs/web-app/server-admin.md

 # Publishing a featured sequence

-Not all sequences can be directly published from a Web App account because of security restrictions.
-The Web App offers a way for administrators to publish sequences that are not restricted in this way.
+Not all sequences can be directly published from a web app account because of security restrictions.
+The web app offers a way for administrators to publish sequences that are not restricted in this way.

- * Log into the Web App using the account specified by the `AUTHORIZED_PUBLISHER` environment variable.
+ * Log into the web app using the account specified by the `AUTHORIZED_PUBLISHER` environment variable.
  * Create a sequence as usual.
- * Run `rake sequence:publish` on the running server instance.
+ * Run `heroku run rake sequence:publish --app=farmbot-staging`.
- * Select the appropriate sequence you wish to publish from the list of available options.
+ * Enter the sequence ID you wish to publish from the list of available options.